 - All publicity, brochures, flyers, reports, press releases, or other printed material must include the following credit line:

 “This project was made possible by a grant from Maryland Humanities, with funding received from the Maryland Historical Trust in the Maryland Department of Planning.
 Maryland Humanities’ Grants Program is also supported by the National Endowment for the Humanities and private funders.
-Any views, findings, conclusions, or recommendations expressed in this [INSERT APPLICABLE FORMAT (publication) (program) (exhibition) (website)] do not necessarily represent those of the National Endowment for the Humanities, Maryland Humanities, Maryland Historical Trust, Maryland Department of Planning, or the Maryland Department of Labor, Licensing and Regulation.”
+Any views, findings, conclusions, or recommendations expressed in this [INSERT APPLICABLE FORMAT (publication) (program) (exhibition) (website)] do not necessarily represent those of the National Endowment for the Humanities, Maryland Humanities, Maryland Historical Trust, Maryland Department of Planning, or the Maryland Department of Labor.”

 - Maryland Humanities’ support for a project should also be publicly announced and posted at any program.